4 Questions to Ask About Long-Term Care

 As you age, calculating the chances that you’ll need long-term care—and the associated costs—is incredibly important.

 More than half of people turning 65 will require long-term care during their lifetimes, and the costs may be much higher than you expect.
 In 1980, the U.S. had $30 billion in long-term care spending.
 By 2015, that figure ballooned to $225 billion.
+Here are four questions to ask about long-term care.

 1. What is long-term care?